 Study Rooms

-• Room reservations that are unclaimed after 15 minutes from the start are subject to cancellation.
+• Reservations that are unclaimed after 15 minutes are subject to cancellation.

 • The study rooms are intended to be a quiet place for students to work and study.
 The purpose is to support academic study, research, and group collaboration.

-• Study rooms are intended for SBU students; they are not open to the general public.
+• Study rooms are for SBU students; they are not open to the general public.

 • Furniture must remain in the study room and no furniture is to be added to or removed from the study rooms.